ml-tooling/universal-build/README.md

 ### Containerized Development

 The [build-environment](./build-environment) can also be used for full development inside a container.
 It is fully compatible with the [devcontainer](https://code.visualstudio.com/docs/remote/containers#_create-a-devcontainerjson-file) standard that is used by VS Code and Github Codespaces.
-The big advantage of using the build-environment for containerized development is that you only have to define your projects dependencies in one location, and use this for development, local builds, and CI / CD pipelines.
+The big advantage of using the build-environment for containerized development is that you only have to define your project dependencies in one location, and use this for development, local builds, and automated CI / CD pipelines.

-To use the build-environment for containerized development, just define a `.devcontainer/devcontainer.json` configuration inside your repository and link the `build.dockerfile` to the build-enviornment action in the `.github/actions/build-environment/Dockerfile` folder.
+To use the build-environment for containerized development, just define a `.devcontainer/devcontainer.json` configuration inside your repository and link the `build.dockerfile` to the build-environment action in the `.github/actions/build-environment/Dockerfile` folder.
 A minimal `devcontainer.json` configuration could look like this:

 ```
 {